florianstijven/Browne-data-OTR/README.md

 * `MI_global.sas`: sas code for performing global imputation on the artificial Browne data.
 * `artificial_data_motivation_for_offsets.Rmd`: Rmarkdown file where the original Browne data and artificial Browne data are being compared.
+The goal of this comparison was to evaluate whether the changes to the Browne data were realistic.
 The html and word documents produced by this Rmarkdown file are also included under the same name.

-Finally, the `Multiple Imputation/MNAR-sensitivity-analysis/` directory contains two sas files for multiple imputation under Missing Not At Random (MNAR): `MI-global-shift.sas` and `MI-global-shift-updated1.sas`.
+Finally, the `Multiple Imputation/MNAR-sensitivity-analysis/` directory contains two sas scripts for multiple imputation under Missing Not At Random (MNAR): `MI-global-shift.sas` and `MI-global-shift-updated1.sas`.
 The first file does multiple imputation under MNAR for the original Browne data, as described in Section 4.4 of the paper.
-The second file does this for the artificial Browne data, but these results are not described in the paper.
+The second file does this for the artificial Browne data, but these results are not presented in the paper.

 # Estimation of Optimal Treatment Regimes